How to filter a list in Python

 The Replit Team

-In this article, we'll cover key techniques, from simple loops to filter() and list comprehensions.
-We'll also explore practical tips, real-world applications, and debugging advice to help you master list filtration.
+In this article, you'll explore techniques like list comprehensions and the filter() function.
+We'll also cover practical tips, real-world applications, and debugging advice to help you write cleaner code.

 Simple approach using a for loop